Hate ruled out, but motive still a mystery in Dayton attack

 Police say the gunman was wearing a mask and body armor when he shot and killed his younger sister and eight others after the pair had arrived together with a friend earlier Saturday evening at a popular entertainment district packed with people.

-It all happened within 30 seconds, before police officers stationed nearby shot and killed 24-year-old Connor Betts, who was armed with a .223-caliber rifle with magazines capable of holding at least 100 rounds of ammunition, said Dayton Police Chief Richard Biehl.
+It all happened within 30 seconds, before police officers stationed nearby shot and killed 24-year-old Connor Betts, who was armed with a .223-caliber rifle, said Dayton Police Chief Richard Biehl.
+He said the gun was modified, and that level of weaponry he had is "fundamentally problematic."

+If all of the magazines Betts had were full - which hasn't been confirmed - he would have had a maximum of 250 rounds, including loose rounds, Biehl said.

 What's not known is whether Betts targeted any of the victims, including his 22-year-old sister, Megan, the youngest of the dead.